BrandonCorey/JS_130_Notes/Side_effects_pure_functions.md

 console.log(arr); // [3, 2 1]
 ```

+**NOTE:**
-NOTE: when a new array tranformed array is returned from a function, this is side effects through reassignemnt NOT mutation
+When a new array tranformed array is returned from a function, this is side effects through reassignemnt NOT mutation
 ```javascript
 const twoTimes = (arr) => arr.map(num => num * 2);
 array = twoTimes(arr);